This article gives an overview of your school's affiliate feature and how to set up an affiliate program at your school.

 - Click Save.

-A “cookie period” refers to the amount of time between a user clicking on an affiliate link and when they actually purchase the product.
-In practical terms, this means that even if someone clicks an affiliate’s link, leaves the site, and returns to purchase later, the sale will still be counted for the affiliate (as long as the user is on the same device and browser, and has not cleared their cache, and is within the cookie period).
+In practical terms, this means that even if someone clicks an affiliate’s link, leaves the site, and returns to purchase later—the sale will still be counted towards the affiliate (as long as the user is on the same device and browser, has not cleared their cache, and is within the cookie period).